Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 and, reasoning as in the previous case, we obtain an equivalence

 But the map

-is formally étale: the linear case has already been analysed in lemma \ref{lemma:Anlocalization}, which shows that the above map is an equivalence.
-In particular, we conclude that the map $\phi_V$ is formally étale.
-Finally, recall the equivalence \eqref{eq:eqv}: we deduce that $i_e^\ast\bL_{\phi}=0$.
-Let us observe that, in the case of algebraic actions of tori on affine varieties, there is a sufficient supply of points with closed orbit: that means, there is a collection of closed points in $X$ such that the orbit they span is closed, and the images of the Luna slice maps $\psi$ at each of these points form an open cover of $X$.
+is an equivalence by an application of lemma \ref{lemma:Anlocalization}.
+In particular, we conclude that the map $\phi_V$ is formally étale and deduce that $i_e^\ast\bL_{\phi} \simeq 0$ from \eqref{eq:eqv}.

-Let us show why this is the case.
-First of all, recall that in an affine variety with an action of an algebraic group $G$, every orbit contains a unique closed orbit in its closure.
+Let us observe that, in the case of algebraic actions of tori on affine varieties, there is a sufficient supply of points with closed orbit, i.e. there is a collection of closed points in $X$ such that the orbit they span is closed, and the images of the Luna slice maps $\psi$ at each of these points form an open cover of $X$.
+Indeed, recall that in an affine variety with an action of an algebraic group $G$, for every orbit $O$ there is a unique closed orbit in the complement $\overline{O}-O$, where $\overline{O}$ is the closure of $O$.
 Moreover, the Zariski open sets $Z$ given by images of the étale slice maps $\psi:T\times^{T_x}V\to X$ are saturated, that means that given a point $z\in Z$ and any other point $x\in X$, if the intersection $\overline{Tz}\bigcap\overline{Tx}$ of the closure of the orbits is non-empty, then $x\in Z$.
 In particular, given an orbit $O$ in $X$, there always exists a point $x\in X$ whose orbit is closed, and such that the image $Z$ of the Luna slice at the point $x$ contain the orbit $O$.
 As a consequence, it is always possible to cover $X$ with images of Luna slices.

 Now we can conclude: for each induced map $i_e$ relative to each of these points we know that $i_e^\ast\bL_\phi$ vanishes, and the coproduct of all the maps $i_e$ is an étale effective epimorphism by equivariant Zariski codescent.
 This is enough to prove that $\bL_{\phi}=0$, and since $\phi$ is locally finitely presented we obtain that it is étale, as we desired to show.